-The team is made up of a specialist palliative care nurse (team leader), health care/family support workers, a play specialist and a secretary.
+The team is made up of a specialist palliative care nurse (team leader) and health care/family support workers.
 The PATCH team is part of the wider team consisting of the community children’s nurses, children’s Macmillan nurse and the specialist family support team.

 What we do

 Palliative care for children and young people with life-limiting conditions is…

 “…an active and total approach to care, from the point of diagnosis or recognition throughout the child’s life, death and beyond.
 It embraces physical, emotional, social and spiritual elements and focuses on enhancement of quality of life for the child/young person and support for the family.
 It includes the management of distressing symptoms, provision of short breaks and care through death and bereavement.”

 - Nursing care and short breaks in the child’s own home or community setting for children or young people with a progressive life limiting condition that is not expected to live into adulthood, or a child or young person who is palliative and likely to die within a year.

 - Symptom control care for those children requiring end of life care.

 - Specialist and supportive care during end of life care.

 We work closely with other members of the team and other agencies such as children’s services, Lincolnshire Safeguarding Children Board and Continuing Health Care.

 The aim of the service is to provide high quality short break care/palliative care to children whilst enhancing the quality of life for the whole family.